We're Sorry. Purdue University Northwest's online programs are unavailable in your area.

 Transfer Students

-In addition to meeting the RN-to-BSN admissions requirements stated above, an applicant transferring from another college must submit:
+In addition to meeting the RN-to-BSN admissions requirements, an applicant transferring from another college must submit:

 Transfer Credit and Transcripts